 Night Mode is used when you’re home, but you’re sleeping.
 With Night Mode, you have the same options as Home Mode: record video, send notifications, set to private.
 However, you also have the option to create a schedule.
 With a schedule, Canary will automatically swap to Night Mode during your normal sleeping hours and swap back to Home Mode when you wake up.

 All events are recorded and stored in the cloud.
-Canary cameras include 24-hours of free cloud storage for up to four cameras.
+Canary cameras include 24-hours of free cloud storage for up to five cameras.
 For free, you have access to 30-second Video Previews only.
-If you need more storage or if you want access to full-length videos, you will need to purchase a Canary Membership starting at $9.99 per month for one camera.
+If you need more storage or if you want access to full-length videos, you will need to purchase a Canary Membership starting at $9.99 per month for five cameras.

 |Video History||24-Hours per Device||30 Day Video History||30 Day Video History|

 |App Access||Mobile||Mobile & Web||Mobile & Web|